rajchovtiya/demo/README.md

 # demo
-this is my frist git Reepository.
+this is my first git Reepository.